Frequently Asked Questions

 The terms counselling and psychotherapy are applied differently by a range of different authors, counselling approaches, and countries.

-Counselling can be defined as a confidential contractual relationship between the client and the counsellor which is a relatively short-term intervention (up to a year but often much shorter e.g. 10 weeks) and may include educational and information giving aspects.
-Telephone or Skype is appropriate for counselling.
+Counselling can be defined as a confidential contractual relationship between the client and the counsellor which is a relatively short-term intervention (up to a year but often much shorter e.g. 10 weeks).
+It may include educational and information giving aspects.
+Telephone or Zoom is appropriate for counselling.

-Gillie defines psychotherapy, which she distinguishes from counselling, although it contains the basic aspects of counselling, as longer-term (over a year), and which addresses developmental and characterological issues, in depth, within an ongoing therapeutic healing relationship.
+Psychotherapy can be distinguished from counselling, although it contains the basic aspects of counselling, as longer-term (over a year), and which addresses developmental and characterological issues, in depth, within an ongoing therapeutic healing relationship.
+Ideally psychotherapy is face-to-face.

 For more information see: UKCP website and BACP website including Its good to talk.